WPManageNinja/wpsocialninja-docs/guide/global-settings/how-to-use-a-shortcode-social-reviews-wp-social-ninja.md

 ---
-title: "How to use a Shortcode | Social Reviews | WP Social Ninja"
+title: "How to use a Shortcode"
 description: ""
 ---

-# How to use a Shortcode | Social Reviews | WP Social Ninja
+# How to use a Shortcode

 You need to use **Shortcodes** in order to display your reviews on your website.